 Students have 30 minutes for lunch.
 Students may bring their own lunch or eat lunch in the cafeteria.
 A microwave is available for student use in the cafeteria.
 Students must eat lunch in the cafeteria.
-Food is not allowed out of the cafeteria with the exception of 2nd Chance Breakfast.
+Food is not allowed out of the cafeteria.
 Students who finish lunch early or who do not wish to eat may spend time with friends in the courtyard or get a pass from a teacher to go to the media center to study or work on assignments.
+Students are not permitted to leave campus to make food purchases, nor are students allowed to order food to be delivered to Westside High School.